FREEHealthy 30-Minute Meals

-These juicy Mediterranean Chicken Meatballs are an easy dinner recipe that can be made any day of the week.
-Low in sodium (only 116mg per serving) and high in protein (28g per serving), this healthy chicken meatballs recipe is served with rich and creamy whole wheat orzo with savory sun-dried tomatoes, tender spinach, and a touch of Parmesan cheese.
-Ready in only an hour and made with a flavorful blend of fresh herbs and spices, these lean ground chicken meatballs make for a quick and heart-healthy meal.
+This healthy Mediterranean chicken meatballs recipe is served with rich and creamy whole wheat orzo, savory sun-dried tomatoes, tender spinach, and a touch of Parmesan cheese.
+When you need an easy dinner recipe that's low-sodium and ideal for a high-protein diet, these juicy Mediterranean Chicken Meatballs are the perfect choice.
+At 28g of protein in each serving, this is one of our best GLP-1 friendly recipes for those focused on healthy weight management.
+Ready in only an hour and seasoned with a flavorful blend of fresh herbs and spices, these lean ground chicken meatballs make a quick and satisfying meal.

 In a large mixing bowl, add ground chicken, panko bread crumbs, parsley, Italian seasoning, Dijon mustard, Parmesan cheese, dried rosemary, black pepper, garlic powder, and onion powder; mix to combine.